github/codeql/java/ql/lib/change-notes/2022-12-16-add-top-jdk-models.md

 ---
 category: minorAnalysis
 ---
-* Added summary and neutral models for top-100 JDK APIs.
+* Added more dataflow models for top-100 JDK APIs.